popgenDK/courses/summer2023/NGSinference/README.md

-# exercises in estimating from NGS data
+# Exercises in estimating from NGS data

 Exercises are based on [Matteo Fumagilli's exercises](https://github.com/mfumagalli/Copenhagen)